fdq09eca/blogpost/readme.md

 finally:
     driver.quit()
 ```

-There are 3 XPATH are used in the example, the following are the explanation of the selector.
+There are 3 XPATH expressions used in this example.
+The following explains each selector:

 1. `"//div[@data-testid='postText']"`

-   - Meaning: Selects all `<div>` elements in the document that have an attribute data-testid equal to `'postText'`.
+   * Meaning: Selects all `<div>` elements with the attribute `data-testid='postText'`.
-   - Break it down:
+   * Breakdown:

-     - `//`: Selects nodes anywhere in the document.
+     * `//`: Select nodes anywhere in the document.
-     - `div`: Only <div> elements.
+     * `div`: Only `<div>` elements.
-     - `[@data-testid='postText']`: Filters for divs with that specific attribute value.
+     * `[@data-testid='postText']`: Filter for divs with that specific attribute value.
-     - Use case: used to extract the main text content of posts the feeds
+   * Use case: Extract the main text content of posts in the feed.

 2. `".//ancestor::div[@data-testid='contentHider-post']/preceding::a[@aria-label='View profile'][1]"`

-   - Meaning: Starting from the current node, selects the first `<a>` element that comes before an ancestor `div` with `data-testid='contentHider-post'` and has `aria-label='View profile'`.
+   * Meaning: From the current node, selects the first `<a>` element that comes before an ancestor `div` with `data-testid='contentHider-post'` and has `aria-label='View profile'`.
-   - Break it down:
+   * Breakdown:

-     - `.`: Start from the current node (usually inside the post).
+     * `.`: Start from the current node (inside the post).
-     - `ancestor::div[@data-testid='contentHider-post']`: Find the closest ancestor `<div>` that wraps the hidden post.
+     * `ancestor::div[@data-testid='contentHider-post']`: Find the closest ancestor `<div>` wrapping the hidden post.
-     - `preceding::a[@aria-label='View profile']`: Look at all `<a>` links that appear before this `div` in the document.
+     * `preceding::a[@aria-label='View profile']`: Look at all `<a>` links appearing before this `div`.
-     - `[1]`: Take the first one (nearest preceding link).
+     * `[1]`: Take the first (nearest) preceding link.
-   - Use case: To extract the profile link of the post author associated with that post
+   * Use case: Extract the profile link of the post author associated with that post.

 3. `".//ancestor::div[@data-testid='contentHider-post']/preceding::a[contains(@aria-label,' at ')]"`

-   - Meaning: Similar to the previous one, but selects all `<a>` elements preceding the ancestor div, whose `aria-label` contains the text `' at '`.
+   * Meaning: Similar to the previous one, but selects all `<a>` elements preceding the ancestor div whose `aria-label` contains the text `' at '`.
-   - Break it down
+   * Breakdown:

-     - `contains(@aria-label,' at ')`: Matches any link whose aria-label has the substring `' at '`.
+     * `contains(@aria-label,' at ')`: Matches any link whose `aria-label` contains the substring `' at '`.
-   - Use case: Often used to find links with location info (e.g., “John Doe at London, UK”).
+   * Use case: Often used to find links with location info (e.g., “John Doe at London, UK”).

+Tips: XPATH can feel overwhelming and hard to understand at first.
+This is normal; it is indeed a language that takes time and practice.
+Fortunately, AI models like ChatGPT-4o are particularly good at generating XPATH for exactly what you want: Simply download the website’s HTML, attach the file to the AI, and ask it to return an XPATH for the desired element.
+About 80% of the time, it works straight out of the box!

 # Conclusion